ISLA-UH/redpandas/docs/using_redpandas.md

-# How to use RedVox RedPandas
+# How to use RedPandas

-This section covers the basics on how to use the RedVox RedPandas library.
+This section covers the basics on how to use the RedVox Pandas (RedPandas) library.

 ## Table of Contents